 - You will be able to find the relevant literature and source material in order to investigate a particular problem

-- be able to present the result of your research in a clear and convincing way.
+- You will be able to present your results in a clear and convincing way

 Preparation for a master

-This programme prepares for the Research Master programme Ancient, Medieval and Renaissance Studies, but is also intended to accommodate students who want to know more about the Middle Ages.
+This minor is an excellent preparation for the Research Master programme Ancient, Medieval and Renaissance Studies, but is also intended to accommodate students who want to know more about the Middle Ages.